ToshioCP/Gtk4-tutorial/src/turtle/turtle_doc.md

 fd 100 # Now a triangle appears.<EOF>
 ~~~

+\<NEW LINE\> and \<EOF\> are newline code and end of file respectively.
-The comments in the line 1, 2 and 3 are correct.
+The comments in the line 1, 2, 3 and 6 are correct syntactically.
-But there is a bug in the line 6.
-The characters after `#` is not recognized as a comment because no new line follows.
-You need to press the enter-key and put new line before the end of file.
-This is a difficult bug to find.

 Spaces (white space, tab and new line) are ignored.
 They are used only as delimiters.